 For example, if you have a high balance to transfer, you don’t want to get hung up on the fees charged by most cards.
-The Chase Slate® is the only card on my list that doesn’t have any fees for transferring a balance.
+The Chase Slate® is the only card on my list that doesn’t have any fees for transferring a balance for the first 60 days.

-On the other hand, if you’re looking for a balance transfer card with rewards, then the Discover it® will suit you well.
+On the other hand, if your don’t have too much debt, and you’re looking to just switch cards to earn some rewards, then the Discover it® will suit you well.

 - Enhancing long-term cardholder value by consolidating or getting rid of cards with fees